What drives the ROI for fleet management?

 In other words: The value of fleet management is not in the “big-brother”-like knowledge of where your workers are or where they have been.
 The value is driven by planning where they will be, and dynamically changing the plan in real time as new information comes up (cancelled jobs, unexpected absences, new urgent jobs, traffic delays, …).

-What do you thinK?
+What do you think?
 How does route planning fit into the fleet management solution?
-Are organizations that don’t deploy route planning missing out on the best part fo fleet management value?
+Are organizations that don’t deploy route planning missing out on the best part of fleet management value?